martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 # Agenda

-The purpose of the UH Tableau User Group (TUG) is to support, share ideas, and learn from those working with tableau at the UH Campus.
-In our first meeting, we will cover:

 1. Welcome from the Director of Institutional Research at UH
 2. Explore current deployments of Tableau at UH
 3. Learn how to incorporate UH branding aesthetics